 Effects of Oxygenates and Aromatics in Gasoline on Vehicle Particulate Emissions 2021-01-0542

-In order to investigate the effect of oxygenates on PM/PN emissions, one group of the test fuels were designed with a base fuel blending either ethanol or MTBE or mix of the two in different levels.
+In order to investigate the effect of oxygenates on PM/PN emissions, one group of the test fuels were designed with a base fuel blending either ethanol or MTBE or mix of the two at different levels.
 Another group of the test fuels were designed with different levels of aromatics by carbon numbers.
-For the oxygenates group, emission results illustrate that the PN emissions have poor correlation with either fuel indices or oxygen contents meaning that the fuel indices need to be corrected based on oxygenates.
-The base fuel blends with 10% of ethanol shows a relatively higher PN emissions than other oxygenated test fuels.
-For the aromatics group, results show a good correlation between particulate emissions, fuel indices and heavy aromatic hydrocarbons.
-PN emissions increase with the raise of heavy aromatics content while the total aromatics content is consistent of test fuels.
-Furthermore, reduction of heavy aromatics hydrocarbons is more important while the increase of total aromatics does not necessarily lead to a raise of PN emissions.
+Particulate Matter Index (PMI) and Particulate Evaluation Index (PEI) of the fuels in both groups are determined.
+For the fuels in the oxygenates group, emission tests results illustrate that the PN emissions has poor correlation with either fuel indices or oxygen content meaning that the fuel indices need to be corrected based on the oxygenates.
+The fuel blends with 10% of ethanol show a relatively higher PN emissions than other oxygenated test fuels.
+The aromatic fuel results show a good correlation between particulate emissions, fuel indices and heavy aromatic hydrocarbons.
+PN emissions increase with the increase of heavy aromatics content while the total aromatics remains the same.
+An increase of total aromatics does not necessarily lead to increase in the PN emissions as long as there is control and reduction of heavy aromatic hydrocarbons.